Program

 Application

-Applications for the Summer of 2023 are currently being accepted.
-Applications will be accepted until April 10th, 2023, with acceptance decisions being made on a rolling basis.
+Applications for the summer of 2026 are currently being accepted.
+Applications will be considered until May 7th, 2026, with acceptance decisions being made on a rolling basis.
 We strongly encourage American Indian students to apply.
 Please indicate in your application materials if you belong to a federally recognized tribe.

 Participant Requirements:- NSF requires applicants to be citizens or permanent residents of the United States.